vatesfr/xen-orchestra/docs/xo-server.md

 ![](./assets/without-xo.jpg)

-You can see how we avoid a lost of resources and bandwidth waste with a central point:
+You can see how we avoid a lot of resources and bandwidth waste with a central point:

 ![](./assets/with-xo.jpg)